 Having used a Cybex Priam travel system with my son and then a Nuna Demi Grow double pram travel system when my daughter was born, I’m familiar with pushing around a durable, heavy-duty pram.
 That means my first encounter with the lightweight Babyzen Yoyo 0+ was like having a total pram detox – it’s smooth, streamlined and featherlight, without compromising on looks.

-How does it compare to other travel systems you have tried?
+How does the Babyzen Yoyo+ compare to other travel systems you have tried?

-How comfy is it for a newborn baby?
+How comfy is the bassinet for a newborn baby?

 Compared to a full-sized traditional pram bassinet, you could be forgiven for thinking the Babyzen Yoyo 0+ babynest is a tad on the small side.
 However, it is actually extremely cosy and comfortable and my daughter slept so well in it.

-It’s worth mentioning that while I would happily have put my newborn daughter in the car seat straight from hospital, I would not have wanted to push her around in the babynest until she was at least three months old due to its light and flimsy nature.
+It’s worth mentioning that while I would happily have put my newborn daughter in the car seat straight from hospital, I would not have wanted to push her around in the babynest until she was at least 3 months old as it felt too light and flimsy to me.

-How easy is the Yoyo 0+ to push?
+How easy is the Yoyo 0+ to push on smooth surfaces?

 The brake is flip-flop friendly and easy to engage.
 However, due to its small size and the length of the bassinet blocking visibility, it can sometimes be a bit tricky to use when you are quickly trying to action it.
 I often found myself having to peer over to the right to get a clear view of the brake.
 However, it’s really not a deal-breaker.